CERES-RUB/atag-viewer/src/pages/about.md

 For the current, initial phase of the project, Aśvaghoṣa’s works and Gandharan art provide particularly suitable materials for comparison, both for practical and structural reasons.
 First, Aśvaghoṣa’s writings are the earliest extant examples of extensive Sanskrit poetry (_mahākāvya_) as well as early Buddhist drama.
 While they offer a rich source of information on Buddhist themes, they are relatively limited in number, unified in authorial voice and style, and therefore more manageable for a consistent tagging procedure.

 Second, Aśvaghoṣa’s _Buddhacarita_ constitutes a rare example of a self-contained Buddha biography, recounting his life in full from conception to the division of relics, and standing in contrast to "incomplete" biographies such as the _Lalitavistara_, the _Mahāvastu_ or the _Nidānakathā_ (Lamotte 1958; Strong & Tournier 2019).
-In addition, the _Buddhacarita_’s strict narrative sequencing contrasts with the more fragmentary and interwoven storytelling techniques characteristic of other corpora, such as the Vinayas (von Hinüber 1996).
+In addition, the _Buddhacarita_’s strict narrative sequencing contrasts with the more fragmentary and interwoven storytelling techniques characteristic of other corpora, such as the Vinayas.

 As scholars have noted, this comprehensive and sequential narrative arc offers a strong parallel to Gandharan art, which likewise marks an important stage in the establishment of a "reasoned" hagiography (Taddei 1999; 2003; Filigenzi 2003).
 So for instance, the arrangement of episodes in a chronological sequence unfolding from right to left around stūpas in Gandhara represents a mode of narration distinct from earlier Buddhist art traditions at Sanchi, Bharhut, and in the Andhra region (although not all Gandharan stūpas, it should be noted, aimed at a complete narration of the Buddha’s life, nor was a chronological order the only logic governing the scenes).